 I remember the first time I met Brandon during an intra-school chess tournament when he was in Year 1.
 Although he finished second, he was shy and unassuming.

-During the June holidays in 2010, Brandon took part in the Raffles Cup – the most prestigious chess competition in the nation.
+During the June holidays in 2010, Brandon took part in the Raffles Cup—the most prestigious chess competition in the nation.
 His team comprised of four lower secondary participants, putting them at a disadvantage against far more experienced players.
-In spite of this, Brandon was unfazed and capped a majestic display with 6 wins in 7 games, emerging as the best performer amongst the RI teams and rivaling his seniors.
+In spite of this, Brandon was unfazed and capped a majestic display with six wins in seven games, emerging as the best performer amongst the RI teams and rivalling his seniors.

 At this point it was already clear that his determination was extraordinary.
 Many of the games he won were fantastic comebacks, demonstrating his fortitude and composure.
 Even when he lost, Brandon stayed optimistic, putting up a good fight followed by a smile and a firm handshake.
 Playing alongside him was truly amazing, and we developed an unbreakable bond between us during this time.

-Unknown to him and to us, a tumor in his brain had already been growing for 6 months, leading to intermittent dizziness during the competition.
+Unknown to him and to us, a tumour in his brain had already been growing for six months, leading to intermittent dizziness during the competition.

 He would fight his illness with the same resilience as he did in the Raffles Cup.